hexa2k9/vm-php/README.md

 * Access the xhprof UI on guest port `8081`
 * Listen for remote xdebug communication on host port `9000`

+Your website's public document root is the `public/` directory.

 ## System Requirements

 * UNIX or Linux OS